EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F09 - access to real-time observations up to 24 hours after the observations data time

-"As a data consumer, I want access to real-time observations, up to 24 hours after the observations data time.
+"As a data consumer, I want access to real-time radar data, up to 24 hours after the nominal time of the radar data.
 So, I can retrieve data I might have missed due to, for example, local technical incidents."

 *Priority:*
 - primary